LigaData/spark/docs/running-on-kubernetes.md

 Note that in the completed state, the driver pod does *not* use any computational or memory resources.

 The driver and executor pod scheduling is handled by Kubernetes.
-Communication to the Kubernetes API is done via fabric8, and we are currently running <code>kubernetes-client</code> version <code>4.1.0</code>.
-Make sure that when you are making infrastructure additions that you are aware of said version.
 It is possible to schedule the driver and executor pods on a subset of available nodes through a [node selector](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) using the configuration property for it.
 It will be possible to use more advanced scheduling hints like [node/pod affinities](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) in a future release.